openstack/releases/doc/source/reference/using.rst

   of the releases that should have been tagged by hand have been
 * ``init-series`` initializes a new deliverable directory with stub files based on the previous release.
+* ``get-contacts`` Loads the governance and liaison data to print contact deatils for a given team

 tools/aclmanager.py
 -------------------